tyler-g/chancer/README.md

 a project exploring the creation of chance music via user interaction

 ## setup
-<i>setup is based in 3 parts:</i><br>
+setup is based in 3 parts:<br>
-app.js | the nodejs server app that handles all command communication<br>
++ app.js | the nodejs server app that handles all command communication<br>
-client.html | a self-contained client that is used to connect to the server and send/receive commands<br>
++ client.html | a self-contained client that is used to connect to the server and send/receive commands<br>
-sengine/index.html | the sound engine which actually plays sounds in a browser
++ sengine/index.html | the sound engine which actually plays sounds in a browser

 To start chancer, first start the server app:<br>
 node app